openwdl/wdl/SPEC.md

 * For inputs and outputs: `<parent namespace>.<input or output name>`
 * For `Struct`s and `Object`s: `<parent namespace>.<member name>`

 A [namespace](#namespaces) is a set of names, such that every name is unique within the namespace (but the same name could be used in two different namespaces).
-The `parent namespace` is the fully qualified name of the workflow containing the call, the workflow or task containing the input or output declaration, or the `Struct` or `Object` declaration containing the member.
+The `parent namespace` is the fully qualified name of the workflow containing the call, the workflow or task containing the input or output declaration, or the `Struct` declaration containing the member.
 For the top-level workflow this is equal to the workflow name.

 For example: `ns.ns2.mytask` is a fully-qualified name - `ns.ns2` is the parent namespace, and `mytask` is the task name being referred to within that namespace.
 Fully-qualified names are left-associative, meaning `ns.ns2.mytask` is interpreted as `((ns.ns2).mytask)`, meaning `ns.ns2` has to resolve to a namespace so that `.mytask` can be applied.